SalesforceLabs/LWCWizardFramework/README.md

 ## TO GET STARTED

-The main part of the framework is provided by 2 LWC components : lwcWizard and lwcWizardPage.
+The main part of the framework is provided by 2 LWC components : *lwcWizard* and *lwcWizardPage*.
 To understand how it works, check out some of the wizards implemented using this framework

 CensusWizard - Simulates a multi-page census wizard